e2b-dev/E2B/DEV.md

 - "~" is not working in the filesystem service
 - Using vsock for managing logs
 - Check close "allUnsubscribed" in envd sub manager
+- The read/write bytes should be by chunk (we can implement it via ws or a new endpoint?)

 ### Build system
 - Use overlays instead of cp reflink so we can use any FS type